sudorandom/protoc-gen-connect-openapi/README.md

 # protoc-gen-connect-openapi
 Generate OpenAPI v3.1 from protobuf matching the [Connect protocol](https://connectrpc.com/docs/protocol).

-With this OpenAPI file, you can:
+With these [OpenAPI](https://www.openapis.org/what-is-openapi), you can:

 - Generate Documentation (Elements, redoc, etc.)
 - Generate HTTP Clients for places where you cannot use gRPC (openapi-generator)
+- Datasource for automated endpoint validation/security testing
+- Datasource for monitoring dashboards
+- Many other things

+Features:
+- Support for OpenAPIv3.1 (which has support for jsonschema)
+- Support for many [protovalidate](https://github.com/bufbuild/protovalidate) options ([more info](protovalidate.md))
+- Support for many [OpenAPIv3](https://github.com/google/gnostic/blob/main/openapiv3/annotations.proto) options from the [google/gnostic project](https://github.com/google/gnostic) protobufs ([more info](gnostic.md))

 ```mermaid
 flowchart LR